 Shifting from traditional TV Commercials to YouTube

 This particular shift is great news for small and medium-sized business owners.
-For years, it was cost prohibitive for many business to create commercials and pay for airtime on cable stations.
+For years, it was cost-prohibitive for many businesses to create commercials and pay for airtime on cable stations.
 Unless you were a giant like McDonald’s or Walmart, it seemed impossible to reach larger audiences.

-Today, as ReelSeo said in the article “A Video Marketer’s Playbook for Winning the Big Game in 2016,” Google’s research has shown that “many consumers, especially millennials, respond better to YouTube video.”
-In fact, “YouTube attracts an audience that’s 52.5 percent larger than America’s most watched TV broadcast of all time.
+Today, as ReelSeo said in the article “A Video Marketer’s Playbook for Winning the Big Game in 2019,” Google’s research has shown that “many consumers, especially millennials, respond better to YouTube video.”
+In fact, “YouTube attracts an audience that’s 52.5 percent larger than America’s most-watched TV broadcast of all time.
 And YouTube does that month in and month out.”
 So with a modest budget and a great story, you can create amazing commercials and compete with the big boys.

 Video is here to stay.
 Consider implementing video in your company’s marketing plan for 2020.
 Have questions, just ask.
 Foundation Digital Media